Carnagion/dissertation/diss/diss.typ

 #figure(
     cplex-heathrow-avg-runtimes,
     caption: [
-        Mean runtimes for each problem instance from London Heathrow solved by CPLEX as well as the branch-and-bound program using integrated de-icing
+        Mean runtimes for each small problem instance from London Heathrow solved by CPLEX as well as the branch-and-bound program using integrated de-icing
     ],
 ) <chart:cplex-heathrow-avg-runtimes>